tercenya/compendium/TEXT.md

 ### JSON

 JSON is a human and computer readable format for sharing data.
 It's not as scary as it seems, and most the data you get back from the Riot API can be discerned without too much effort.
-Riot's [Full API Reference](https://developer.riotgames.com/api/methods) provides additional detail about many of the JSON responses.
+Riot's [Full API Reference](https://developer.riotgames.com/api/methods) provides additional detail about each attribute in the JSON response.

 There are many good tutorials on how to use JSON on the web.
 For a generic overview, consider [w3schools](http://www.w3schools.com/json/default.asp).

 I would *not* recommend trying to read the [specifications](http://www.json.org/); it's a complicated mess.
-I *would* recommend using a library in your language of choice to process JSON.
+I *would* recommend using a library in your language of choice to process the JSON into a usable Array or Hash.

 ## Getting a development key

 To acquire or look up your Developer API key, log into the Riot [developer website](https://developer.riotgames.com/sign-in) with your League of Legends credentials.
-In the middle of your dashboard is your current Development key, along with a button to create a new one.
+In the middle of your dashboard is your Development key, along with a button to create a new one.

 ### Keeping your key secure
 - don't check your key into source control (e.g. put it on github)
 - don't post your key on the forums (e.g. when asking for help with your code)
 - don't put your key into javascript (and send it to your clients)

-This topic (and many more ways to fail) is discussed a some length in [the forums](https://developer.riotgames.com/discussion/announcements/show/oomYkEK4)
+This topic (and many more considerations) is discussed a some length in [the forums](https://developer.riotgames.com/discussion/announcements/show/oomYkEK4)

 # Guides